Electric scooters have been steadily increasing in popularity in recent years, despite plenty of confusion over their legality.

 Major high street and online retailers are actively promoting the sale of e-scooters owing to their growing popularity, so it’s probably no surprise to learn that it is completely legal to purchase one.

-However, crucially, privately owned scooters are restricted for use solely on private land with the permission of the land owner.
+Crucially, privately owned scooters are restricted for use solely on private land with the permission of the land owner.
 It is illegal to use a privately owned e-scooter on pavements, cycle paths or roads at present.

 Under current UK law, e-scooters are classed as ‘powered transporters’ and as such are treated in the same way as motor vehicles, so pavements and cycle paths are strictly off limits.
 In turn, for road use, they would have to meet the same requirements as cars and motorbikes and have the correct MOT, tax, insurance, licence and construction techniques, which currently is virtually impossible technically and financially.

 However, the government is consulting on whether to change the law to make e-scooter use legal and is set to deliver a verdict in March 2022.
 The issue is also being discussed in the House of Lords.